(Last updated on January 9th, 2023)

 Winner: GIMP.
 This software works on Linux, OS X, and Windows.
 It also lets users use the older versions of the software, unlike Adobe’s limited agreement.
 Overall, Gimp is the most compatible.

 Winner: Tie.
 Both Photoshop and GIMP are powerful editing programs with different uses.
-If you are a small business or hobbyist who needs a simple editing software, GIMP makes sense for you.
+If you are a small business or hobbyist who needs simple editing software, GIMP makes sense for you.
 If you want to work in the professional creative industry, Photoshop is the industry standard and a clear choice.
 It entirely depends on why you need the software.

 7. Learning Curve

 Winner: Tie.
 Photoshop is hard to learn because of the sheer amount of tools you need to go through to figure out the basics.
 GIMP is difficult because some of the most simple edits are not as intuitive.

-Photoshop is the industry-standard tool that can be used for everything from photo editing and graphic design to animation and digital painting.
-GIMP is a free image editing software that offers limited features and functionalities.
-Overall, Photoshop is the better program among the two.
+Photoshop is the industry-standard tool that can tackle everything from photo editing and graphic design to animation and digital painting.
+GIMP is a free image editing software with fewer tools and limited capabilities.
+Overall, there is no comparison between the two.